Su5eD/GregTech-Experimental/README.md

 *GregTech Experimental has them all*, in their original form, unchanged.
 Covers, upgrades, tools, as you know them.

 ## Development Status
-GTE is currently in early development, which is splot into 2 main phases - the first one consists of adding the base game mechanics and materials, and the second one involves adding all the machines.
+GTE is currently in early development, which is split into 2 main phases - the first one consists of adding the base game mechanics and materials, and the second one involves adding all the machines.
 Progress can be tracked under the [Projects](https://github.com/Su5eD/GregTech-Experimental/projects) tab.
 If you have qny questions, join us on discord